nus-cs2030s/2021-s2/docs/33-monad.md

 We will end this unit with a brief discussion on _functors_, another common abstraction in functional-style programming.
 A functor is a simpler construction than a monad in that it only ensures lambdas can be applied sequentially to the value, without worrying about side information.

-Recall that when we build our `Logger<T>` abstraction, we add a `map` that only updates the value but changes nothing to the side information.
+Recall that when we build our `Loggable<T>` abstraction, we add a `map` that only updates the value but changes nothing to the side information.
 One can think of a functor as an abstraction that supports `map`.

 A functor needs to adhere to two laws: